pdolecki/frontend-mentor/README.md

 Welcome to my Frontend Mentor Challenges solutions repository!
 Here you will find my solutions to various coding challenges provided by Frontend Mentor.

+<b>Note:</b><em> My focus is not on merely replicating the visual design of the challenge, but rather on mastering the art of crafting accessible, semantically sound HTML and creating optimized CSS that will take your breath away.</em>

 ## Table of Contents

 - [Introduction](#introduction)